Skip to main content

 Taint mode allows you to write simple rules that catch complex injection bugs thanks to taint analysis.

-Semgrep provides a convenient testing mechanism for your rules.
-You can simply write code and provide a few annotations to let Semgrep know where you are or aren't expecting findings.
+Semgrep provides a testing mechanism for your rules.
+You can write code and provide annotations to let Semgrep know where you are or aren't expecting findings.

 Troubleshooting rules